djfdyuruiry/lua-di/README.md

 - Map constructor parameter names to Lua packages and constant values
 - Configure providers to dynamically build parameter types
 - Support for configuring types to be kept in singleton scope
-- Zero configuration/customisation of application required, exept for main module configuration itself.
+- Zero configuration/customisation of application required, exept for main module configuration itself

 ----